-The real time quotation of the FTSE Bursa Malaysia Kuala Lumpur Composite Index – FBM KLCI – can be followed from Bursa Malaysia’s website and also through the convenient graphical tools from Yahoo Finance, Bloomberg or the ASEAN Exchanges.
+The real-time quotation of the FTSE Bursa Malaysia Kuala Lumpur Composite Index – FBM KLCI – can be followed from Bursa Malaysia’s website and also through the convenient graphical tools from Yahoo Finance, Bloomberg or the ASEAN Exchanges.
 For more information on the KLCI index and the up-to-date weights of each stock, check the information from the FTSE website.

-To provide a good overview of these market leaders, the list of the thirty companies that compose the KLCI index – the thirty largest PLC’s of Malaysia -, has been aggregated with presentations of each company’s activities, direct links to their websites and stock prices live charts from Bursa Malaysia.
+To provide a good overview of these market leaders, the list of the thirty companies that compose the KLCI index – the thirty largest PLCs of Malaysia -, has been aggregated with presentations of each company’s activities, direct links to their websites and stock prices live charts from Bursa Malaysia.

-Note that while some of these companies are subsidiaries from a same common group, several of these Malaysian companies, including some of these subsidiaries, are also some of the largest companies in Southeast Asia.
+Note that while some of these companies are subsidiaries from the same common group, several of these Malaysian companies, including some of these subsidiaries, are also some of the largest companies in Southeast Asia.

 To learn more on the top public listed companies of Southeast Asia, check the lists of top companies in other major ASEAN countries:

 - Top 50 companies of Thailand – SET50 index

 - Top 30 companies of Singapore – STI index

 - Top 30 companies of the Philippines – PSEi index

 - Top 45 companies of Indonesia – LQ45 index